Untitled-Document-1/openwrt-adblock/README.md

 # openwrt-adblock
-hosts file based ad blocking for OpenWRT / LEDE
+Hosts file based ad blocking for OpenWRT / LEDE

 #### Prerequisites ####
 * Make sure you have the necessary SSL root certificates.
-This will prevent a "wget: can't execute 'openssl': No such file or directory" error when the script attempts to download the hosts-file.net list.
+This will prevent a possible "wget: can't execute 'openssl': No such file or directory" error when the script attempts to download the hosts-file.net list.

 ```
 opkg update